Types of Financial Aid

 Information about assistance available from the state of Arkansas is available online at https://sams.adhe.edu/Scholarship.

-Students must complete the application located at http://sams.adhe.edu/.
-The application is open year round for some funding opportunities but the main deadline to apply for state assistance June 1st each year.
+Students must complete the application located at https://sams.adhe.edu/.
+The application is open year round for some funding opportunities but the main deadline to apply for state assistance June 30th each year.
+The application opens for the school year that begins in August the precending October 1st.

 Other Aid

 This program provides jobs for students with financial need, allowing them to earn money to help pay for college expenses.
-Students must complete the FAFSA at www.studentaid.gov and should indicate they are interested in the work-study program.
+Students must complete the FAFSA at https://studentaid.gov/h/apply-for-aid/fafsa.
 Students are encouraged to complete the FAFSA as early as possible as funds for this program are limited.
-Students must complete the FAFSA every year to receive Federal Work Study.
+Students must complete the FAFSA every year to be eligible for Federal Work Study.
 Receipt of Federal Work Study one year does not automatically imply that the student will receive Federal Work Study the next year.
-Students are permitted to work up to a maximum of 20 hours per week.
+Students typically work up to 20 hours per week.
 Students are paid every two weeks.

-Students with possible disabilities may contact Rehabilitation Services (1-800-330-0632) to see if they qualify for these benefits.
+Students with possible disabilities may contact Arkansas Rehabilitation Services (1-800-330-0632) or visit https://dws.arkansas.gov/ar-rehabilitation-services/ to learn more.
 Rehabilitation Services may provide assistance with tuition, fees, and books to those who qualify.

 The WIOA program is designed to help job seekers access employment, education, training, and support services to succeed in the labor market and to match employers with the skilled workers they need to compete in the global economy.
 Students should contact either their local Employment Security Division Office or the Arkansas Workforce Center for application and eligibility information.
-Visit the Workforce Innovation page for more information.
-Students should also inquire if they may be eligible for Trade Adjustment Assistance benefits.
+Visit https://dws.arkansas.gov/workforce-services/workforce-innovation-wioa/ page for more information.
+Students that have lost their job due to foreign competition should also inquire if they may be eligible for Trade Adjustment Assistance (TAA) benefits.
+For information on TAA go to https://dws.arkansas.gov/workforce-services/employers/dislocated-worker-services/trade-adjustment-assistance/

 Career Pathways is a financial assistance program to help students with college related expenses.